arielden/Basic_training/README.md

 Conda commands:

-  To create an offline virtual env (no need to check the repositories)
+  To create an offline conda virtual env (no need to check the repositories)

     conda create --offline -n [nombre]

+virtualenv commands:

+  To create a virtual env (venv)

+    python3 -m venv /path/to/new/virtual/environment

 Requirements